Posts tagged community

 You may invite specific community members to participate, such as the mayor, community outreach group leaders, school administrators, or other stakeholders.
 Or invite staff or beneficiaries from the charity the outing will raise money for.
 Either way, be thoughtful about how the event might be a win-win for your business and the community.

 No matter the audience you choose or the objective at hand for your business, having an easy way to register and track interested participants and sponsorships is crucial.
 Online registration with secure payment processing as part of a broader golf event management platform makes it easy to collect participant information, manage it in real time, and facilitate communications before, during, and after the event.
+The platform can also function as the “bank” for your tournament, collecting and holding funds that can be distributed directly to the benefiting charity after the event to simplify accounting.

 A group of golfers watch a shot while playing at a corporate golf event.